Allegheny-Computer-Science-312-F2020/finalproject-Nathandloria/writing/report.md

 **Does a higher fertility rate correlate with a higher AIDS prevalence rate among adults?
 If so, how many countries are affected by this in the data set?**

+***Background***:

+When I came across these two fields in the projects data file, I was immediately intrigued to investigate to see if there could possibly be a correlation between these two items.
+The public health ramifications if there is a positive correlation are immense and it could lead officials in the right direction when attempting to stop the spread of such a disease as HIV.
+The statistics compared; HIV/AIDS prevalence rate among adults (% of adults living with HIV/AIDS) and fertility rate (babies / woman) are two very important fields in this data set and the results of the comparison yield some very alarming results.

 Query 1:
 ```
 db.Country.aggregate([{ $group: { _id:null, avg_fertility_rate: {$avg:"$Total_fertility_rate"} } }])